khulnasoft/tunnel-db/README.md

 ### Building the DB
 You can utilize `make db-all` to build the database, the DB artifact is outputted to the assets folder.

-Alternatively Docker is supported, you can run `docker build . -t vul-db`.
+Alternatively Docker is supported, you can run `docker build . -t tunnel-db`.

 If you want to build a vul integration test DB, please run `make create-test-db`